Astonishing recovery after minimally invasive brain surgery

 John’s journey toward brain surgery

-After experiencing vision problem, severe headaches, and repeated transient ischemic attacks (TIA’s) –mini-strokes, John Fairchild was diagnosed with a tumour on his pituitary gland.
+After experiencing vision problems, severe headaches, and repeated transient ischemic attacks (TIA’s) –mini-strokes, John Fairchild was diagnosed with a tumour on his pituitary gland.
 With each TIA being potentially fatal or causing paralysis, and with surgery being high-risk, John began making detailed plans to help his wife carry on without him.

 That was until September 2015, when minimally invasive brain surgery at The Ottawa Hospital saved his life.